01 Dec Cupping for Sports Performance

 - The practitioner will remove the cups.

-As you can see, cupping is a quick, very effective therapy to help sports people recover and prepare to perform to their best.
+As you can see, cupping is a quick therapy to help sports people recover and prepare to perform to their best.
 Cupping is also used alongside acupuncture in melbourne.